Input-to-state stability in integral norms for linear infinite-dimensional systems: Lyapunov method

 \subsubsection{Lyapunov functions on Hilbert spaces}

-Let us start with good news: some of converse theorems available for classical ISS can be easily tailored to obtain Lyapunov functions for $L^p$-$L^p$-ISS.
-The following result is an immediate corollary of \cite[Theorem 5.3]{JacobMironchenkoPartingtonWirth2020}:
+Let us start with good news: some converse results available for classical ISS can be easily tailored to obtain Lyapunov functions for $L^p$-$L^p$-ISS.
+The following is an immediate corollary of \cite[Theorem 5.3]{JacobMironchenkoPartingtonWirth2020}:

 \begin{theorem} In Setting~\ref{setting:system}, let $X$ be a complex Hilbert space.
 In addition, let $P\in \calL(X)$ be an operator fulfilling the following conditions: \begin{enumerate}[\upshape (a)] \item For each $x\in X$ with $x\ne 0$, we have